unsaved/gradle-javaPropFile-plugin/README.txt

     + Individual ${references} may use property name prefix characters to override the unset-reference-property behavior, so that in a single properties file or String or text file to be expanded, some references may be required and others optional.
-THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

     + Provides Gradle Copy Filter that works just like Gradle's filter { String line -> output one line }
       but with good performance and without the limitations.
       See 'ContentAsStringFilter' below.
-      THIS FILTER IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

     + General expansion of ${reference}s in supplied Strings or Files.
       References can be Gradle Projects or extension objects, as described above, or a plain old user-supplied Map.
 See the expand() methods below.
-      THIS FUNCTION IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

     + The previous two items, ContentAsStringFilter + expand() methods, may be combined to do efficient and powerful property expansion of text content